-When I started my career, my first experience with team emails was chaotic.
-We had multiple inboxes, scattered conversations, and constant back-and-forth about who was handling what.
+When I started my career, my first experience with team email was chaotic.
+Multiple inboxes, scattered conversations, constant back-and-forth about who was handling what.
 It was a nightmare.

-At my last job, we used Missive, and it was like night and day compared to my previous experience.
-However, it wasn't until I discovered some of its hidden features that things really clicked for me.
+At my last job, we used Missive, and it was night and day compared to my previous experience.
+But it wasn’t until I discovered some of the hidden features that things really clicked for me.

-Over the past few years, I've used Missive daily, and for the last year, I've been helping Missive customers uncover all its hidden gems.
-Today, I want to share the five features that transformed how I handle communication.
-These aren't the flashy features – they're the practical, everyday tools that can make a difference.
+Over the past few years I’ve used Missive daily, and for the last year I’ve been helping Missive customers uncover the hidden gems.
+Today I want to share the five features that transformed how I handle communication.
+These aren’t the flashy ones, they’re the practical, everyday tools that make a real difference.

-1. Merging Email Threads
+1. Merging email threads

-You know when someone starts a new email thread about something you're already discussing in another thread?
+You know when someone starts a new email thread about something you’re already discussing in another thread?
 This used to drive me crazy.
-But in Missive, you just drag one conversation onto the other, and they merge into a single thread.
+In Missive, you just drag one conversation onto the other and they merge into a single thread.
 Everything stays in order, nothing gets lost, and suddenly all your context is in one place.

 Merge two conversations into a single one.

-Real-world examples where this shines:
+Where this shines:

-When a customer replies to an old email instead of the original thread for the same issue
+A customer replies to an old email instead of the original thread for the same issue

 Multiple customers reporting the same issue